Glossary of Terms

 Back Ionization - An excessive build-up of charged powder particles during electrostatic application which limits the ability of additional powder to be deposited onto the substrate; can neutralize the electrical charge of subsequently sprayed powder particles.

-Binder - The resin(s) as the main component of the powder that will polymerize later and binds the other components into the solid powder coating film.
+Binder - The polymer(s) as the main component of the powder that will polymerize later and binds the other components into the solid powder coating film.

 Blooming - A haze on the surface of a coating which can be easily removed.